nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This function fills the `version` struct with the major, minor and patch version of Node that is currently running, and the `release` field with the value of [`process.release.name`][`process.release`].
+This function fills the `version` struct with the major, minor, and patch version of Node.js that is currently running, and the `release` field with the value of [`process.release.name`][`process.release`].

 The returned buffer is statically allocated and does not need to be freed.